 Our data suggests that, while the pandemic is reducing the overall numbers of stroke presentations to hospital, there may be a tendency for an increase in stroke incidence in the age group 15-24 years.
 This may be related to the procoagulant effect of novel coronavirus infection among other factors.
 All patients with stroke in this age group should be tested for COVID-19 infection to confirm or refute this potentially important association.
+1University of Aberdeen, UK

-Ms. Patricia Thompson
+🚺 Ms. Patricia Thompson

 HUNGER/UNDERWEIGHT AND VIOLENT BEHAVIOUR DURING COVID-19

+P Thompson 1

+1Jamaica Island Nutrition Network (JINN), Jamaica

 Background:

-Survey data during covid (UNICEF 2020), revealed increase in food insecurity among low income homes.
+Survey data during COVID-19 (UNICEF 2020), revealed increase in food insecurity among low income homes.
 Anthropological data (Gayle, 2019) indicate a relationship between hunger, anger and violent behaviour especially in boys.
 Data from national security suggest a high likelihood of gang recruitment and violence in the 10-13 age group in certain inner-city areas.
-Aim:
+Objectives:

-To assess the nutritional status of school children during covid 19 and determine food security status relative to behavioural manifestations.
-Objectives - 1.
-To assess nutritional status using BMI standards. - 2.
-To observe the school food environment and determine the food security at homes. - 3.
+To assess the nutritional status of school children during COVID-19 and determine food security status relative to behavioural manifestations.
+To assess nutritional status using BMI standards.
+To observe the school food environment and determine the food security at homes.
 To determine relationship of nutrition circumstances to behaviour.
-Sample Selection and Methods:
+Methods:

 Six inner city schools in Kingston provided a convenience sample of 231 students aged 11-13 years comprising 122 boys (52.8%) and 109 girls (47.2%).
 Weight status of students was determined.
 Food insecurity was assessed qualitatively through emailed questionnaires from camp coordinators and from parent interviews by telephone to determine student behaviour.
-Quantitative Results:

-Sixteen percent (16%) of students was determined to be malnourished with underweight for height at 7.4% and overweight at 8.7%.
+Results Sixteen percent (16%) of students was determined to be malnourished with underweight for height at 7.4% and overweight at 8.7%.
 Of the underweight, boys outnumbered girls by 3.5x but overweight girls outnumbered boys by 4x.
-Conclusions:
+Conclusion: